 Implementation of the Vessel Day Scheme leads to rapid growth in sovereign rents.
-The fisheries industry in the DML comprises providing of share facilities to in the RMI comprises provision of shore facilities to skip jack tuna purse-seine operators, a home base for long line sashimi grade operations, and a fish loining plant.
+The fisheries industry in the RMI comprises provision of shore facilities to skip jack tuna purse-seine operators, a home base for long line sashimi grade operations, and a fish loining plant.
 Total fish licensing and associated fees collected by the Marshall Island Marine Resources Authority (MIMRA) has grown from an average of \$2.4 million for the first five years under the amended Compact (FY04-FY08) to an average of \$26.3 million in the three years from FY16-FY20.
-The growth in revenues is due to the implementation of the Parties to the Nauru Agreement (PNA).
-The PNA enabled the introduction of the Vessel Day Scheme (VDS) which has led to a remarkable increase in member country revenues.

-Automatic expansion of expenditures to match revenue growth begs for a disciplined fiscal framework to guide fiscal policy.
-The five years prior to the onset of the pandemic saw the rapid rise in revenues (52 percent) due to booming fishing fees, growth in the ship registry and registration of offshore entities.
-Unfortunately, expenditures have risen, at an identical rate, to absorb the available capacity and with little forward-looking concern for the fiscal risks and challenges facing the nation.
+Expansion of expenditures suggests need for a disciplined fiscal framework to guide fiscal policy.
+The five years prior to the onset of the pandemic saw a 52 percent rise in revenues due to booming fishing fees, growth in the ship registry and registration of offshore entities.
+Expenditures have also risen, at an identical rate.
 In 2019 a fiscal strategy was designed, and a fiscal responsibility and debt management bill was passed into law in May 2021.
 The adoption of the FRDMA was a trigger for World Bank budgetary support, and the ADB's continued grant assistance.
-However, the FRDMA neither restrains growth in expenditures within the medium-term revenue envelope nor in relation to the size of the economy, and thus did not address the key issues the FRDMA was originally intended to address.
+However, the FRDMA could be improved to restrain expenditure growth.

 The SOE sector, comprising a dozen public enterprises, has underperformed and poses significant costs and fiscal risks.
-Given the challenges posed by remoteness, small size, and dispersion, SOEs are active in numerous crucial sectors of the RMI economy.
-However, for many years the RMI's SOE sector has underperformed, operating at an average annual loss of up to 5.7 percent of GDP and incurring average subsidies of 6.0 percent of GDP over the last three years, FY2018-FY2020.
-In 2015 an SOE Act was passed into law that was designed to focus public enterprises on achieving commercial viability as well as strengthening governance structures and accountability.
+Given the challenges posed by remoteness, small size, and dispersion, state-owned enterprises (SOEs) are active in numerous crucial sectors of the RMI economy.
+However, the RMI's SOE sector has underperformed, operating at an average annual loss of up to 5.7 percent of GDP and incurring average subsidies of 6.0 percent of GDP over the last three years, FY2018-FY2020.
+In 2015 an SOE Act was passed into law to focus public enterprises on achieving commercial viability as well as strengthening governance structures and accountability.
 An SOE unit has been created and SOEs now prepare an annual statement of corporate intent and regular business plans which are submitted to the Nitijela.
-However, reform of the sector will be a longterm undertaking.
+However, reform of the sector will be a long-term undertaking.